rjfarmer/bbq/README.rst

 In the following section we describe each mode and its inlist options

 A note on inputs/outputs, the base units for all quantities are: temperatures in Kelvin, densities in g/cm^{-3}, time in seconds, and composition in abundances.
-Some quantities may be in log base 10 when specified.
+Some quantities may be in log10 when specified.

 bbq